 I feel like an idiot.

-It’s not that I didn’t like the book, it’s that I just feel like I didn’t get it.
+It’s not that I didn’t like The Book of Jonas, it’s that I just feel like I didn’t get it.

 It’s the story of a boy, Jonas, from a Middle Eastern country (presumably Iraq) where his village is destroyed in a US military raid.
 He survives and comes to America where his transition isn’t very smooth (read: eventual serious alcoholism).
 He’s going to therapy and there, his therapist, Paul, tries to help him work through what happened to him and how he survived.